-It will be a pen and paper based exam as per the latest NTA notification.
+It will be conducted in pen and paper based mode as per the latest NTA NEET 2020 prospectus.

-No. It is an annual exam and will not be held twice at least in 2020.
+No. It is an annual exam and will not be held twice.

 There is no restriction on the number of attempts for NEET.